Introduction

 First steps

 The site should be legible on almost any device, but it is designed for at least a large tablet or small laptop, a screen size of 13 inches or so.
-If you can use a bigger screen, such as a desktop monitor or television, then the details of the images will be easier to see.
+If you can use a bigger screen (such as a desktop monitor or television), the images will, of course, have more impact and the details be easier to see.

 To turn the pages, we recommend using the up and down arrows on your keyboard, if you have one.

-On a second viewing, feel free to pause and enlarge the images, almost ignoring the words.
-But during the first trip, you’ll need help with acclimatisation, map-reading skills and local knowledge—and for that to be effective, you need to stay with the guide and keep up your momentum.
+On a second viewing, you will probably want to pause from time to enlarge the images, and by then you should have absorbed enough information to be able to proceed with no more than a glance at the words.
+But during the first trip, you’ll need help with acclimatisation, map-reading skills and local knowledge—and for that to be effective, you’ll need to stay with the guide and keep up your momentum.

-Once you’ve experienced a lecture, you might like to know a little more about how the site was conceived and designed.
-Read on…
+Once you’ve completed your first ‘safari’, you might like to learn a little more about how the site was conceived and designed.
+If so, come back and read on…

 Two Explanations